Influencing dynamics on social networks without knowledge of network microstructure: Algorithms for mean-field Ising systems

 where $D$ is an $N \times N$ matrix with elements $D_{ij}=(1-m_i^2) \delta_{ij}$.
 In Ref. \cite{lynn2016maximizing} $\chi^{MF}$ is obtained from Equation \ref{mf_sus}.
 This involves the inversion of an $N \times N$ matrix which becomes costly as the size of the graph increases.

 In Ref. \cite{tanaka1998mean-field} they show how, under the mean-field approximation the inverse of the susceptibility matrix is given by the matrix with elements:

 The inverse of this matrix provides an estimate of the correlations under linear response theory.
+The first term diverges as $|m_i| \rightarrow 1$.
+This does not occur for the majority of the parameter regimes considered in the main text.
+However, we limit $\frac{1}{1-m_i^2}$ at $10^{20}$ in order to prevent the solver used in the step below from failing.
 In order to compute the gradient of the mean-field magnetisation we only need the elements of $\nabla_{\underline{h}} M^{MF}$ rather than all of the elements of the susceptibility matrix.
 The gradient can be written as:

 where $\mathbf{1}=(1,1,...,1)$ is a vector of ones.
 Inverting and noting to swap the transpose and inverse we obtain:

 This linear equation can be solved using standard linear algebra routines which are more efficient than matrix inversion.